 Don’t just let conflict stew.
 Take action as soon as you see tension arise.
 A biting remark or a passive-aggressive email presents opportunities for you to ask “What isn’t working?
 How can this be fixed?” instead of waiting for things to blow up.

 As the person in charge, you’re in the position to nip tension in the bud as soon as you spot it.
 You can ask for clarification, offer solutions, and help your teams problem-solve before they resort to name-calling or throwing staplers.
+Again, meetings with both teams is an essential part of successful collaboration.
+If you can stay on the same page, your business will run so smoothly.

 7. Encourage Cross-Department Problem-Solving